-THE SUNDAY TIMES BESTSELLER & GUARDIAN BOOKS OF THE YEAR
+THE SUNDAY TIMES BESTSELLER, RICHARD & JUDY PICK & GUARDIAN BOOKS OF THE YEAR, LONGLISTED FOR THE THEAKSTON CRIME NOVEL OF THE YEAR AWARD

-The gripping thriller that will give you chills this winter . . .
+The gripping thriller that will keep you turning the pages all night long . . .

 'THE BEST CRIME NOVEL OF THE DECADE' Steve Cavanagh, bestselling author of Twisted